dark-flames/quote-data/README.md

 ## Usage
 Iroha provide derive macro `iroha::ToTokens`.
-Derived struct or enum will be implemented `qoute::ToTokens`.
+Derived struct or enum will be implemented `quote::ToTokens`.

 ```rust
 use iroha::ToTokens;